Authored by Tony Feng

 The idea is to learn a distribution/weighted combination of hidden states that inform this hidden state.

-Each word has three roles at each timestep and we learn three weight matrices $(Q,K,V)$ to cast each word into each role.
+Each word has three roles at each timestep and we learn three weight matrices to cast each word into each role.
 The dot product of key and Query produces a weight and the next layer receives the weighted combination of values.

 - Query: The word as the current focus